 - Working from home (or not at all)

 I realize that some of you are working outside the home more than ever and in some very stressful and even unsafe conditions.
 I am truly grateful for every essential worker making sacrifices and taking risks every day.

-Back to the point I was trying to make.
-Retiring early from medicine and traveling together for weeks and months at a time made for a really easy transition to this current lockdown situation.
+Back to the point I was trying to make about.
+Retiring early from medicine and traveling together for weeks and months at a time made for a really easy transition to the COVID lockdown situation.
 The more things change, the more they stay the same.

 “Curiously enough, there’s a subset of people who’ve found that they’re more relaxed than usual.
 They’re sleeping better.
 They like the way their lives are now.
 They’re happy.
 It’s like a mega chorus of people singing, “it’s the end of the world as we know it,” and this group is answering back, “and I feel fine.” – Tracey Anne Duncan in Quarantine Doesn’t Suck for Everyone, Apparently

-I don’t know that we’re thriving, but I’m making good use of this time.
-The other day, I outlined how I’ve found a routine that includes learning a second language, exercising regularly, and enjoying the best entertainment that the streaming services have to offer.
+I don’t know that we werre thriving, but I tried to make good use of my time.
+I started a routine that includes learning a second language, exercising regularly, and enjoying the best entertainment that the streaming services have to offer.
 As of June, 2021, I’ve done 100 pushups and 100 situps a day for well over 400 days straight.

-I look forward to gradually adding back the parts of our lives that are missing, one careful step at a time.
-In the meantime, I am grateful for the work of our front-line and essential workers facing this pandemic head on.
+I look forward to continuing to add back the parts of our lives that were missing, one careful step at a time.
+In the meantime, I am grateful for the work of our front-line and essential workers who continue to face this waning pandemic head on.

 In what ways has the pandemic affected your life?
 How have your finances or lifestyle been impacted?